 HSB is not currently aware of any other business to be acted upon at the special meeting.
-If, however, other matters are properly brought before the special meeting and any adjournment or postponement of the special meeting, your proxies will have discretion to vote or act on those matters according to their best judgment, including to adjourn or postpone the special meeting or any adjournment or postponement of a later-held special meeting.
+If, however, other matters are properly brought before the special meeting and any adjournment or postponement of the special meeting, your proxies will have discretion to vote or act on those matters according to their best judgment, including to adjourn or postpone the special meeting or any adjournment of a later-held special meeting.

 Adjournments may be made for the purpose of, among other things, soliciting additional proxies.
-Any adjournment may be made from time to time by approval of the holders of shares representing a majority of the votes present in person or by proxy at the special meeting, whether or not a quorum exists, with notice of the adjournment made at the special meeting.
-In addition, HSB's by-laws provide that notice of the adjournment will be given to shareholders not present or represented at the meeting.
+Any adjournment may be made from time to time by approval of the holders of shares representing a majority of the votes present in person or by proxy at the special meeting, whether or not a quorum exists, without further notice other than by an announcement made at the special meeting.
 HSB does not currently intend to seek an adjournment of the special meeting.